Solanki-Jatin/Renal-Swap-Protocol/README.md

 - FastAPI
 - Uvicorn
 - Pydantic for request and response models
-- pytest and httpx for API tests

 </td>
 <td valign="top" width="33%">

 **Frontend**
-- React
+- React + Vite
-- A graph visualization library (react-flow or a D3 force layout)
+- A custom SVG ring layout for the graph view, matched cycles animate on it directly
-- Recharts for the benchmark and impact charts
+- Recharts for the benchmark chart
-- Vite for the build tooling

 </td>
 </tr>